Dhruv2012/Autonomous-Farm-Robot/README.md

 agriculture.
-This project can also be extended to design robot various other applications involved in farming like ploughing, harvesting, etc. in turn making agriculture more autonomous and providing better yields which in turn will impact on the country’s GDP and lesser farmer suicide rates.It is a UG project under guidence of TEQIP-3 and ECE department at SVNIT.
+This project can also be extended to design robot various other applications involved in farming like ploughing, harvesting, etc. in turn making agriculture more autonomous and providing better yields which in turn will impact on the country’s GDP and lesser farmer suicide rates.It is a UG project under guidance of TEQIP-3 and ECE department at SVNIT.

 ## Electronics Components list:
  | Components        | Specifications                            |